 As such, it’s essential that business owners consider how they can best accommodate card payments over the Christmas period.

-If you already have a card machine, make sure it accommodates all of the latest payment options: Apple Pay, Google Pay, contactless, etc. There are several types of card machine available, so invest in one that suits your business’ needs.
+If you already have a card machine, make sure it accommodates all of the latest payment options: Apple Pay, Google Pay, contactless, etc. There are several types of card machines available, so invest in one that suits your business’ needs.
 We can help.

 On top of that, make sure your staff know all the basics: how to process transactions, apply discounts and offer refunds.